replygirl/curse/README.md

 ### Handlers

+All keys and values can be transformed with handlers of type `(x: T, k?: string) => any`. `k` is the key of the parent object

 - `arr` will be called on every array, after cursing its values
 - `obj` will be called on every non-null object, after cursing its property values
+- `key` will be called on every key of every non-null object
-- `prim` will be called on every array, null, or non-object
+- `val` will be called on every array, null, or non-object

 ## License